How to train a Spirits amiibo, from start to finish

 - Use the Tier List to find what Support Spirits to give your amiibo

-- Your Primary Spirit should ideally give 2100/2100 stats and be Neutral Type (Zacian and Zamazenta give this)
+- Your Primary Spirit should ideally give 2100/2100 stats and be Neutral Type (Zacian & Zamazenta, Arceus, Galeem, and Dharkon give this)

-- Once it has Support Spirits & 4200 total stats, you’re ready to train it
+- Once it has Support Spirits & the maximum amount of stats, you’re ready to train the amiibo.

 The higher a Spirit is on this Tier List, the more generally useful it becomes.
 Also, certain Spirits are higher than others just because more characters can use them.